Th4ntis/th4ntis.github.io/_posts/2023-05-17-Windows-Server-2022-Setup.md

 # Domain Controller Setup

 We should first run `SConfig` to change the hostname and set a static IP.
-After this we can run the following command to turn this into a DC.
+After this we can run the following commands in order to turn this into a DC.

 ```powershell
 Install-WindowsFeature AD-Domain-Services -IncludeManagementTools